pskaarup/yet-another-node-webkit-seed/README.md

 ## Commandline
 While gulp is the primary build system some tasks are not yet avaliable using gulp thus a few items are grunt "powered"

+* `gulp clean` - delets all files in the build directory
+* `gulp all` - "compiles" all parts of the source in `src`
+    * To compile for production, use `NODE_ENV=production gulp all`

+        Production disables sourcemaps and enables uglifyJS

+* `gulp watch` - depends on `gulp all` which it runs first, then it watches all files in `src` for changes and compiles accordingly.

+* `grunt` runs the default grunt task, which is `grunt nodewebkit`

+    This task downloads node-webkit bins if not present and creates the executables.

+    You can define which binaries to download and which operating systems to create executables for in `Gruntfile.coffee` under `nodewebkit.options`

 ### TODO
 * explain commands
 * commands should be run with `$ NODE_ENV=production gulp <command>` for production env and `$ NODE_ENV=development gulp <command>` for development environment